Notes on Quantum oscillation for Hatsugai-Kohmoto model

 \section{Introduction}

-Recently, an exactly solvable many-body fermionic model with an infinite-range interaction, i.e. the Hatsugai-Kohmoto (HK) model,\cite{Hatsugai1992,Baskaran1991,Hatsugai1996} and its extension has been hotly studied.\cite{Phillips2018,Yeo2019,Phillips2020,Yang2021,Zhu2021,Zhao2022,Setty2021,Mai2022,Huang2022,Li2022,Setty2020,Setty2021b,Zhong2022} In contrast with celebrated and more familiar Sachdev-Ye-Kitaev, Kitaev's toric code and honeycomb model with either quenched disorder or local $Z_{2}$ gauge symmetry,\cite{Sachdev,Maldacena,Chowdhury,Kitaev1,Kitaev2,Prosko,Zhong2013,Smith2017} the original HK model has translation invariance with topologically trivial nature, but surprisingly, it provides a strictly exact playground for non-Fermi liquid (NFL) and featureless Mott insulator in any spatial dimension, which is rare in statistical mechanics and condensed matter physics.
-(See Fig.~\ref{fig:fig_0})
+Many-body physics beginning with the exploration of interacting electron gas, has been an essential issue in modern condensed matter physics, particularly after the discovery of cuprate high-Tc superconductors and fractional quantum Hall effect.\cite{Coleman2015} Recently, many researchers have focused on the so-called Hatsugai-Kohmoto (HK) model,\cite{Hatsugai1992,Baskaran1991,Hatsugai1996} which acts as a unique lattice fermion model since its solvability results from infinite-ranged interaction and it behaves as a Hubbard atom in momentum space.
+Motivated by above solvability in any spatial dimensional and electron filling, interesting and intriguing extensions of HK model have been invented and studied, including unconventional electron pairing, Fermi arc, Kondo impurity, many-band system and so on.\cite{Phillips2018,Yeo2019,Phillips2020,Yang2021,Zhu2021,Zhao2022,Setty2021,Mai2022,Huang2022,Li2022,Setty2020,Setty2021b,Zhong2022,Wang2023,Souza2023} Unlike other well-established solvable models in recent decades, the HK-like models do not need any quenched disorder as in Sachdev-Ye-Kitaev model or local $Z_{2}$ gauge symmetry in Kitaev's toric code and honeycomb model.\cite{Sachdev,Maldacena,Chowdhury,Kitaev1,Kitaev2,Prosko,Zhong2013,Smith2017}

-The solvability of HK model results from its locality in momentum space and one can diagonalize HK Hamiltonian (just diagonal $4\times4$-matrix) for each momentum.
+For the original HK model, it has translation invariance with topologically trivial nature, but surprisingly, it provides a strictly exact playground for non-Fermi liquid (NFL) and featureless Mott insulator in any spatial dimension, which is rare in statistical mechanics and condensed matter physics.
+(See Fig.~\ref{fig:fig_0}) The solvability of HK model results from its locality in momentum space and one can diagonalize HK Hamiltonian (just diagonal $4\times4$-matrix) for each momentum.
 The current studies have mainly focused on an interesting extension of HK model, i.e. the superconducting instability from the intrinsic NFL state in HK model,\cite{Phillips2020} which is inspired by ubiquitous NFL behaviors and their link to unconventional superconductivity in cuprate, iron-based superconductors (SC) and many heavy fermion compounds.
 Unexpected properties such as topological $s$-wave pairing and two-stage superconductivity have been discovered.\cite{Zhu2021,Zhao2022,Li2022}